Killing of Ta'Kiya Young: Background

-Killing
+Death

 Young was sitting in her car outside a Kroger grocery store around 6:30 pm when a store staff member approached nearby police and told them that Young had stolen alcohol from the store.
 Young was sitting in a four-door Lexus sedan that did not have a license plate and was parked in a handicap spot.
 Two police officers approached the car and demanded several times that Young exit the vehicle.
 One officer stood near the driver's door and another stood in front of the vehicle, with his gun drawn.
 Young remained behind the wheel and told the officers that she did not steal anything.

-After about one minute Young began driving forward and hit officer Connor Grubb who fired one shot through the windshield, killing Young and her unborn baby.
+After about five minutes Young put on a turn signal and struck officer Connor Grubb with her vehicle.
+Connor Grubb then fired one shot through the windshield, killing Young and her unborn baby.
 As the deceased Young's car began swerving after the shooting, the police began yelling, "Stop the goddamn car!"
 A passerby who was an emergency room doctor gave medical assistance until paramedics arrived and transported Young to the hospital where she and her unborn child were declared dead.